Mechamod/PISS/README.md

 ### Installation

-PISS requires Python3 to run.
+QIS requires Python3 to run.
-Install the dependencies from the requirements.txt file and run piss.py
+Install the dependencies from the requirements.txt file and run qis.py

 ```sh
 $ pip3 install -r requirements.txt